microsoft/nni/docs/en_US/Compression/Quantizer.rst

 Quantization dtype and scheme customization
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 QAT quantizer support dtype (int or uint) and scheme (per-tensor or per-channel and symmetric or affine) customization.
 There are two ways to set them.
-One way is that we provide a function `set_quant_scheme_dtype` to set them globally like:
+One way is setting them globally through a function named `set_quant_scheme_dtype` like:

 .. code-block:: python